openebs-archive/openebs-docs/docs/alphafeatures.md

    ```
    wget https://raw.githubusercontent.com/openebs/cstor-csi/master/deploy/snapshot.yaml
    ```
-   In this example, downlaoded file is saved as `snapshot.yaml`.
+   In this example, downloaded file is saved as `snapshot.yaml`.
 4. Edit the snapshot.yaml which is created in previous step to update:

    metedata.name :- Name of the snapshot

-   spec.snapshotClassName :- Names of the snapshotClass poiting to cStor CSI driver which you can get from step 2.
+   spec.snapshotClassName :- Name of the `snapshotClass` poiting to cStor CSI driver which you can get from step 2.

-   spec.source.name :- Source PVC which you are going to take the snapshot.
+   spec.source.name :- Source PVC, for which you are going to take the snapshot.

 5. Apply the modified snapshot YAML using the following command:
    ```
    kubectl apply -f snapshot.yaml
    ```
-   Verify that if the snapshot has been created successfully using the following command:
+   Verify if the snapshot has been created successfully using the following command:
    ```
    kubectl get volumesnapshots.snapshot
    ```